 E4.1.
-At least 15 minutes before the time fixed for the start of play, the captains shall exchange team lists, with players arranged in board order.
+At least 15 minutes before the time fixed for the start of play, the captains shall formally exchange team lists explaining any alterations, with players arranged in board order.
 Any known defaults shall be placed on the lowest boards.
 It is the responsibility of the captain to provide the names of the players, their ECF rating reference numbers and their ratings on the result sheet.
 Where an opponent's team list is not available to a captain by this deadline, then the captain may insist that: (i) the start be delayed until at least 15 minutes after the completed result sheet has been provided to him, and (ii) the amount of time lost by starting late is deducted from the opposing team's clocks.
+The LMS shall be updated or the National Controller notified of any changes as soon as is practicable.